grm34/archboot/README.md

 ## Improvement

-Do not be afraid to open issue to purpose some improvements such as new desktop environment or to fork and pull request for better code quality.
+Feel free to open issue to purpose some improvements such as new desktop environment or to fork and pull request better code quality.

 ## Screenshot